Knife Making Classes

 This is the template for the knife you will be making in this course.

-Before participating in this class you will be required to fill out a registration form. this will be made available first arrive for your class.
+Before participating in these classes you will be required to fill out a registration form. this will be made available first arrive for your class.
 Full payment is required upon arrival for the course.

 Here is some helpful into for your class.